Home

 • The checkout process was too complex

-Typical mistakes when dealing with website heat maps
+Typical mistakes when dealing with website heatmaps

-Sample size is too small for website heat maps
+Sample size too small for website heatmaps

-Equate mouse movements and gaze
+Equating mouse movements with gaze

 Dynamic content confuses heatmap tools

-Using website heat maps as the sole tool
+Using website heatmaps as the sole tool

 Hotjar